-Interest rates have a significant effect on the profitability of commercial properties as interest represents a significant cost in the ownership of real property where debt financing is used as a source of capital.
-As of December 31, 2021, the Trust had a total of \$1.5 billion principal amount of fixed rate interest-bearing instruments outstanding, including mortgages, senior unsecured debentures and secured credit facilities maturing between January 1, 2022 and December 31, 2024 at a weighted average annual interest rate of 4.0%.
-If these amounts were refinanced at an average interest rate that was 100 basis points higher or lower than the existing rate, the Trust's annual interest cost would respectively increase or decrease by \$14.9 million.
-In addition, as at December 31, 2021, the Trust had \$313.1 million (at the Trust's share), outstanding principal amount of debt (or 7% of the Trust's aggregate debt as of such date) at floating interest rates.
+Also as of December 31, 2022, the Trust had a total of \$1.6 billion principal amount of fixed rate interest-bearing instruments outstanding, including mortgages, senior unsecured debentures and secured credit facilities maturing between January 1, 2023 and December 31, 2025 at a weighted average annual interest rate of 4.0%.
+If these amounts were refinanced at an average interest rate that was 100 basis points higher or lower than the existing rate, the Trust's annual interest cost would respectively increase or decrease by \$15.8 million.